parniajabbari/bioinformatic-pipeline-for-Hofmeister-ions-series-analysis/Tutorial-README.md

 Before starting, make sure you have installed: - Python 3.8+ - Packages: pip install biopython pandas matplotlib requests numpy - External tools: mkdssp (for secondary structure analysis) and ProPka tool.

-■To run the pipeline for any ion, simply open your terminal (Bash/Linux) and provide the ion symbol as an argument.
+■ To run the pipeline for any ion, simply open your terminal (Bash/Linux) and provide the ion symbol as an argument.
 No need to edit the Python file — just change the ion symbol in the command.

 like: